General

 How Does Inventory Accuracy Impact Cart Abandonment?

-Inventory accuracy and checkout conversion are tied directly.
-If a SKU is available online but not physically in the right forward location, the retailer has two options: ship slowly from a farther node, or cancel.
-Both kill conversion on the next visit.
+For large retailers and global supply chains, inventory accuracy and checkout conversion are directly linked.
+If a SKU is available online but not physically in the right forward location, the enterprise has two options: ship slowly from a farther node, or cancel.
+Both kill conversion on the next visit and erode trust at scale.

 The Ghost Inventory Problem